International Holocaust Remembrance Alliance: Organization

 The IHRA chairmanship rotates annually among member countries.
 The chair hosts the IHRA Plenary meetings up to twice a year in their country.
 Each country organizes and pays for the meetings taking place in the year of its chairmanship.
 The chair was held by Italy in 2018, Luxembourg in 2019, Germany in 2020 and Greece in 2021.

 The IHRA Permanent Office (PO) was established on 11 March 2008 in Berlin, Germany.
-The Executive Secretary of the IHRA is Kathrin Meyer who runs the PO.
+The secretary general of the IHRA is Michaela Küchler, who heads the PO.